o1-labs/o1js/README.md

 High-quality community packages from open source developers are available for your project.

 - **snarkyjs-elgamal** A partially homomorphic encryption library for SnarkyJS based on Elgamal encryption: [GitHub](https://github.com/Trivo25/snarkyjs-elgamal) and [npm](https://www.npmjs.com/package/snarkyjs-elgamal)
+- **snarkyjs-pack** A library for SnarkyJS that allows a zkApp developer to pack extra data into a single Field.
+[GitHub](https://github.com/45930/snarkyjs-pack/) and [npm](https://www.npmjs.com/package/snarkyjs-pack)

 To include your package, see [Creating high-quality community packages](https://github.com/o1-labs/snarkyjs/blob/main/CONTRIBUTING.md#creating-high-quality-community-packages).